gdennie/rust-by-practice/en/src/lifetime/advance.md

 }
 ```

-and could then be used to compare a `&'a T` with any lifetime to an `i32`.
+and could then be used to compare `&'a T` with any lifetime to an `i32`.

 Only a higher-ranked bound can be used here, because the lifetime of the reference is shorter than any possible lifetime parameter on the function.